 she/her

-Lilian Martinez (she/her) is a fierce community advocate with more than a decade of experience growing nonprofits.
+Lilian Martinez is a fierce community advocate with more than a decade of experience growing nonprofits.
 As a Queer Latina with an educational background in chemical engineering, Lilian knows firsthand the barriers faced by people in STEM who have marginalized identities and experiences.
 Fueled by her own experiences, Lilian began leading support groups and building communities that could thrive in their STEM educations and careers.
-Lilian’s ability to ignite passion in budding leaders led to her position as the CEO and Executive Director of oSTEM (Out in Science, Technology, Engineering, and Mathematics), where she has instituted a Professional Development Summit, Scholarship programs, and an Application Aid Fund that alleviates economic barriers for queer students applying to STEM graduate programs.
+Lilian's ability to ignite passion in budding leaders led to her position as the CEO and Executive Director of oSTEM (Out in Science, Technology, Engineering, and Mathematics), where she has instituted a Professional Development Summit, Scholarship programs, and an Application Aid Fund that alleviates economic barriers for queer students applying to STEM graduate programs.

 President